elliotsayes/Reality/docs/Reality.md

 {
   Type: 'SchemaForm' | 'SchemaExternalForm',
   Id: String,
+  Target?: String,
 }
 ```

 - `Id` Refers to the Action Id of the Schema.
 Please see the [Schema Protocol](./Schema.md) for more information.
+- `Target` can be used to override `EntityId` to indicate the target process.
+This is useful if you have multiple ways to interact with a single process.

 ### Write Entities Handlers